Igorot revolt: Background

-Spanish colonization of the Philippines began in earnest in 1565 with the first colonies established by Miguel Lopez de Legazpi.
+Spanish colonization of the Philippines began in earnest in 1565 with the first colonies established by Miguel López de Legazpi.
 Spanish colonization was a slow process, mostly concentrated first in Cebu before moving on to Manila and the surrounding area.
 By 1600, the Spanish colonial administration was concentrated around the lowland areas.

-The Spanish were particularly interest in the indigenous Igorot people for their gold.
+The Spaniards were particularly interest in the indigenous Igorot people for their gold.
 Lopez de Legazpi had heard of mines in Ilocos as early as months after first setting foot on Philippine soil in February 1565.
-His grandson, Juan de Salcedo, launched an expedition to Northern Luzon in search of that gold in 1571 but was unsuccessful.
-Attempts to reach the Cordillera mountains continued in the 1580s and 1590s, with four expeditions sent between 1591 and 1594 resulting ins some villages along the Magat River welcoming the Spaniards and offering tribute.
+His grandson, Juan de Salcedo, launched an expedition to northern Luzon in search of that gold in 1571 but was unsuccessful.
+Attempts to reach the Cordillera Mountains continued in the 1580s and 1590s, with four expeditions sent between 1591 and 1594 resulting ins some villages along the Magat River welcoming the Spaniards and offering tribute.

-Igorot peoples living in mountainous areas posed a challenge to Spanish monopolization of gold deposits.
+Igorot people living in mountainous areas posed a challenge to Spanish monopolization of gold deposits.
 The gold mines in the Gran Cordillera Central were firmly inside Igorot territory.
 Prior to Spanish conquest, the Igorot miners and traders enjoyed a relationship with lowland peoples in Ilocos and Pangasinan; a trade network which continued as late as 1745.

 The societal disruption caused by Spanish colonization also disrupted Igorot society, which resulted in frequent headhunting raids by mountaineer highlanders against lowlander refugees.
 The Spanish were drawn to local wars between Igorot mountaineers and tributary lowlanders.

 Parallel to this, religious orders proselytized among tributary villages, seeking to convert Filipinos to Catholicism.
-The Igorot people, who naturally resisted religious conversion, were branded as pagans and were viewed as "natural enemies" of the Spanish.
+The Igorot people, who naturally resisted religious conversion, were branded as pagans and were viewed as "natural enemies" of the Spaniards.

-The 1601 expedition
+1601 expedition

-In November 1601, Governor Francisco Tello de Guzman wished to pacify the eastern region of the Pampanga (now parts of Nueva Ecija) through bloodless means before resorting to a military intervention.
+In November 1601, Governor-General Francisco de Tello de Guzmán wished to pacify the eastern region of the Pampanga (now parts of Nueva Ecija) through bloodless means before resorting to a military intervention.
 He chose Fray Esteban Marin, the prior of Laoag, Batac, and Bantay for the mission.

 Marin was an Augustinian friar with a long history of proselytizing to mountaineer peoples.
-He entered the Caraballo mountains through Gapan accompanied by only one servant and armed with only a cross.
+He entered the Caraballo Mountains through Gapan accompanied by only one servant and armed with only a cross.
 While trying to persuade a village in Pantabangan, he was lassoed from behind and tied to a tree trunk, before he was killed due to either strangulation or being shot by arrows.
 He was then decapitated, his servant killed, and his body burned.

-When news of Marin's death reached the Spanish, they sent Lieutenant Mateo de Aranda to attack the Igorots.
+When news of Marin's death reached the Spaniards, they sent Lieutenant Mateo de Aranda to attack the Igorots.
 Aranda took 50 Spanish soldiers to meet the Igorots, but were ambushed by 3,000 Igorots, decimating them.